wajahatabbas27/NEXT_JS-LEARNING/README.md

 - npx create-next-app project-name --ts

 - to run the server it requires : - npm run dev or yarn dev

+## Topics covered in the repo are from the book REAL World Nextjs

+- Boiler structure
+- Different rendering strategies
+- Routing
+- Serving static assets - images
+- Metadata for SEO
+- Customization of app and document file
+- organizing folder structure